SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 # Commerce SDK React

-A package that contains a library of React hooks for fetching data from Salesforce B2C Commerce.
+A library of React hooks for fetching data from Salesforce B2C Commerce.

 ## Documentation